AbdullahAljammal/portfolio/README.md

 ## Modern Blue Professional Theme
 This project utilizes a Modern Blue Professional Theme, designed to deliver a clean, professional, and visually appealing user experience.
 The theme is centered around a blue-based color palette with complementary tones to enhance readability and aesthetics.

 -  **Color Palette**:
-  -Light Gray: rgb(223, 219, 219) – Neutral background tone.
+  - Light Gray: rgb(223, 219, 219) – Neutral background tone.
-  -Gold: Vibrant accent for buttons and highlights.
+  - Gold: Vibrant accent for buttons and highlights.
-  -Muted Brown: rgb(116, 80, 80) – Warmth and depth for contrast.
+  - Muted Brown: rgb(116, 80, 80) – Warmth and depth for contrast.
-  -Shades of Blue: Professional and trustworthy primary color.
+  - Shades of Blue: Professional and trustworthy primary color.

 ## Innovative Features